Category 4: Apps of the Year

 Entry forms, supporting materials & formats:

-This year, the submission of video to support your entry/entries is very positively encouraged.
-You may provide one URL to a video link demonstrating your entry.
+For this category, the submission of video to support your entry/entries is mandatory.
+You may provide one URL to a video link demonstrating your entry and importantly what you have done to make it usable and efficient.
 This should be either privately or publicly posted to YouTube (if a private post, please provide a user name and password for judges to access).
-The video should be between three and five minutes in length, but no more.
+The video should be between 3 and 5 minutes in length, but no more.

 The on-line entry form includes an upload facility for you to provide multimedia.
-You will have the ability to upload five additional files to accompany your entry up to a maximum file size of 5MB each.
-These can be illustration PDF for customer testimonials etc, JPEG for photos or PowerPoint for technical diagrams or statistics, but please keep these relevant to your entry and keep the pages to a maximum of two .
+You will have the ability to upload 5 additional files to accompany your entry up to a maximum file size of 5MB each.
+These can be illustration pdfs for customer testimonials etc, Jpeg for photos or Powerpoint for technical diagrams or statistics, but please keep these relevant to your entry and keep the pages to a maximum of two.

 Specific Entry Form Questions for this category:

 On the entry form, in addition to submitting contact and company information, you will be asked to answer the following questions.Please note the maximum text/character length for your answers including spaces are shown in brackets below)